tiny8877/okta.github.io/_source/_posts/2019-02-22-node-sql-server.md

 {% img blog/node-sql-server/node-sql-calendar-demo.gif alt:"Calendar Demo" width:"800" %}{: .center-image }

+I hope you have enjoyed learning how to use SQL Server with Node.js!
+You get the final source code for this project on [GitHub](https://github.com/oktadeveloper/okta-node-sql-server-tutorial), which also includes a few extras, such as examples of tests and a task to automate initializing the SQL database.

 ## Learn More About Node.js

 Want to learn more about Node.js?
-Check out some of these useful resources.
+Check out some of these useful resources!

 * [Use TypeScript to Build a Node API with Express](/blog/2018/11/15/node-express-typescript)
 * [Modern Token Authentication in Node with Express](/blog/2019/02/14/modern-token-authentication-in-node-with-express)